george-taschina/nest-nuxt-demo/README.md

 1. Ensure you're running the backend with `npm run backend:start:dev`
 2. Open the Swagger UI in your browser at the provided URL

+📜 Architecture Decision Records (ADR)
+You can find the Architecture Decision Records (ADR) for this project in the /docs/adr directory.
+These documents provide insights into the architectural decisions made throughout the project.

 ## 🧪 Testing

 ### Unit Tests